- Special Educational Needs 2020-2021»

 Details of pupil's needs are passed on to the secondary school SENDCo, along with details of what support has been in place at our school to help them.
 Our SENDCo passes on information about any outside agencies that have been involved and all SEND paperwork is passed on, including documents such as IEPs and outside agency reports.
 The receiving secondary school will then have all the relevant information needed to put support in place as soon as your child joins them in Year 7.

-From September 2014, 'Statements' will be replaced by 'Education, Health and Care Plans'.
-This document will continue to outline a pupil's special educational need and the support that the school needs to put in place to help them, but it will be a much more child friendly document, based around the pupil and their family.
-Over a 2-3 year period, most current 'Statements' will be replaced by an 'EHCP' at a child's annual review.
+This document will outline a pupil's special educational need and the support that the school needs to put in place to help them, this will be a child friendly document, based around the pupil and their family.

-You will need to discuss your concerns with the school SENDCo, who will advise you about whether your child needs an Education, Health and Care Plan (or Statement).
-Only pupils with significant special educational needs would be considered for an EHCP and only once the school has exhausted its provision and outside agency support.
+You will need to discuss your concerns with the school SENDCo, who will advise you about whether your child needs an Education, Health and Care Plan.
+Only pupils with significant special educational needs would be considered for an EHCPlan and only once the school has exhausted its provision and outside agency support.
 These discussions are normally held at a review meeting with outside agencies.

-How can I get a Statement/Education, Health and Care Plan for my child and how long does it take?
+How can I get an Education, Health and Care Plan for my child and how long does it take?